poiyomi/PoiyomiDocs/docs/shading/ssao.md

 :::

 :::tip Recommended Toggle Setup
 SSAO is a performance heavy effect, so use it mindfully.
-Add a toggle for [Animatable Toggle](#animatable-toggle) and for toggling the `DepthGet` object.
+Add a toggle for [Animatable Toggle](#animatable-toggle) below, and for toggling the `DepthGet` object.
 Both should be disabled by default and unsaved.
 In some Worlds, you can get away without activating your depth light!
 :::

 ## Animatable Toggle

 - `Type`: Checkbox

-Animate this to toggle SSAO.

 :::tip
-Use this checkbox to toggle SSAO on the Shader!
+Use this checkbox to toggle SSAO on this Material.
 :::

 ## AO Intensity